Skip To Main Content

 Infusion-Related Reactions

-POLIVY can cause severe infusion reactions.
-Delayed infusion-related reactions as late as 24 hours after receiving POLIVY have occurred.
 With premedication, 7% of patients (12/173) in Study GO29365 reported infusion-related reactions after the administration of POLIVY.
-The reactions were Grade 1 in 67% of patients, Grade 2 in 25%, and Grade 3 in 8%.
-Symptoms included fever, chills, flushing, dyspnea, hypotension, facial swelling, and urticaria.
+The reactions were Grade 1 in 4.6% of patients, Grade 2 in 1.7%, and Grade 3 in 0.6%.

 Myelosuppression

-Treatment with POLIVY can cause serious or severe myelosuppression, including neutropenia, thrombocytopenia, and anemia.
-In patients treated with POLIVY plus bendamustine and a rituximab product (BR) (n=45), 42% received primary prophylaxis with granulocyte colony-stimulating factor.
+In Study GO29365, in patients treated with POLIVY plus BR (n = 45), 42% received primary prophylaxis with G-CSF.
 Grade 3 or higher hematologic adverse reactions included neutropenia (42%), thrombocytopenia (40%), anemia (24%), lymphopenia (13%), and febrile neutropenia (11%).
 Grade 4 hematologic adverse reactions included neutropenia (24%), thrombocytopenia (16%), lymphopenia (9%), and febrile neutropenia (4.4%).
 Cytopenias were the most common reason for treatment discontinuation (18% of all patients).

 Serious and Opportunistic Infections

-Fatal and/or serious infections, including opportunistic infections such as sepsis, pneumonia (including Pneumocystis jiroveci and other fungal pneumonia), herpesvirus infection, and cytomegalovirus infection, have occurred in patients treated with POLIVY.
+Fatal and/or serious infections, including opportunistic infections such as sepsis, pneumonia (including Pneumocystis jiroveci and other fungal pneumonia), herpesvirus infection, and cytomegalovirus infection have occurred in patients treated with POLIVY.

-Grade 3 or higher infections occurred in 32% (55/173) of patients treated with POLIVY.
-Infection-related deaths were reported in 2.9% of patients within 90 days of last treatment.
+In Study GO29365, Grade 3 or higher infections occurred in 32% (55/173) of patients treated with POLIVY, and infection-related deaths were reported in 2.9% of patients within 90 days of last treatment.

 Closely monitor patients during treatment for signs of infection.
 Administer prophylaxis for Pneumocystis jiroveci pneumonia and herpesvirus.
+Administer prophylactic G-CSF for neutropenia as recommended.

 Progressive Multifocal Leukoencephalopathy (PML)

-PML has been reported after treatment with POLIVY (0.6%, 1/173).
+PML has been reported after treatment with POLIVY plus bendamustine and obinutuzumab in Study GO29365 (0.6%, 1/173).
 Monitor for new or worsening neurological, cognitive, or behavioral changes.
 Hold POLIVY and any concomitant chemotherapy if PML is suspected, and permanently discontinue if the diagnosis is confirmed.

 Tumor Lysis Syndrome